History of self-driving cars: 1960s

 In 1960, Ohio State University's Communication and Control Systems Laboratory launched a project to develop driverless cars that were activated by electronic devices embedded in the roadway.
 Head of the project, Dr. Robert L. Cosgriff, claimed in 1966 that the system could be ready for installation on a public road in 15 years.

 In the early 1960s, the Bureau of Public Roads considered the construction of an experimental electronically controlled highway.
 Four states – Ohio, Massachusetts, New York, and California – were bidding for the construction.
-In August 1961, Popular Science reported on the Aeromobile 35B, an air-cushion vehicle (ACV) that was invented by William Bertelsen and was envisioned to revolutionize the transportation system, with personal self-driving hovering cars that could speed up to 150 Mph.
+In August 1961, Popular Science reported on the Aeromobile 35B, an air-cushion vehicle (ACV) that was invented by William Bertelsen and was envisioned to revolutionize the transportation system, with personal self-driving hovering cars that could speed up to 150 mph.

 During the 1960s, the United Kingdom's Transport and Road Research Laboratory tested a driverless Citroen DS that interacted with magnetic cables that were embedded in the road.
 It went through a test track at 80 mph without deviation of speed or direction in any weather conditions, and in a far more effective way than by human control.

 1970s

 Research continued in the 1970s with cruise control devices activated by signals in the cabling beneath the tracks.
 According to cost-benefit analyses that were made, adoption of system on the British motorways would be repaid by end of the century, increase the road capacity by at least 50% and prevent around 40% of the accidents.
 Funding for these experiments was withdrawn by the mid-1970s.

 Also, during the 1960s and the 1970s, Bendix Corporation developed and tested driverless cars that were powered and controlled by buried cables, with wayside communicators relaying computer messages.
 Stanford University demonstrated its Artificial Intelligence Laboratory Cart, a small wheeled robot that once accidentally navigated onto a nearby road.

 Preliminary research into the intelligent automated logic required for autonomous cars was conducted at the Coordinated Science Laboratory of the University of Illinois Urbana-Champaign in the early to mid-1970s.

-In 1977, the first self-driving car that operated independently of rails or wires under the road is designed by the Japanese Tsukuba Mechanical Engineering Laboratory.
-The vehicle was equipped with two cameras that used analog computer technology for signal processing.
+In 1977, the first self-driving car that operated independently of wires under the road was designed by the Japanese Tsukuba Mechanical Engineering Laboratory.
+It travelled at speeds up to 30 km/h and used two video cameras to visually detect street markings.